-The Mobility Division endeavors to stay at the forefront of these frequently shape-shifting trip demands from riders, by continuing to innovate and create smart, accessible, and effective transportation programs like Direct Connect, TD Late Shift, TD Urgent Day, Mobility On-Demand (MOD), Healthy Hop, and the Essential Rider program among other new transit initiatives that are on the horizon at PSTA.
+The Mobility Division endeavors to stay at the forefront of these frequently shape-shifting trip demands from riders, by continuing to innovate and create smart, accessible, and effective transportation programs like Direct Connect, TD Late Shift, TD Urgent Day, Mobility On-Demand (MOD), and the Healthy Hop program among other new transit initiatives that are on the horizon at PSTA.

 Resilience Participate in agency efforts to promote resilience including the development of a mobile command center.
 Incorporate resilience into the Continuity of Op- erations Plan.
-Safety Lead the agency's safety initiatives with the development of the Public Trans- portation Action Safety Plan and the creation of a comprehensive Safety Man- agement System and agency safety committee.
-Community Engagement Healthy Communi- Support planning and marketing team efforts in public engagement related to service. ties and Workforce Customer Service Provide quality customer service to passengers by minimizing turn around time of customer complaints, developing a rider response committee to coor- dinate customer messaging, and assist with improving customer communica- tion options.
+Community Engagement Support planning and marketing team efforts in public engagement related to service.
+Customer Service Healthy Communi- ties and Workforce Provide quality customer service to passengers by minimizing turnaround time of customer complaints, developing a rider response committee to coor- dinate customer messaging, and assist with improving customer communica- tion options.
 Workforce Training & Well-being Establish annual operator refresher training program to ensure bus operators participate in refresher training at least once every 2 years.
 Criteria Air Pollutants & Greenhouse Gas Emissions Environmental Sus- tainability Support agency efforts to reduce CAP and GHG emissions by leveraging envi- ronmentally friendly vehicles and implementing and enforcing idling re- strictions on fleet.
-Ridership & Mobility Economic Vitality Monitor innovative mobility programs and other mobility options and imple- ment technology solutions to improve services.
+Ridership & Mobility 78 Monitor innovative mobility programs and other mobility options and imple- ment technology solutions to improve services.
 Evaluate programs for cus- tomer satisfaction, improvement, and efficiency as needed.
 Assist the agency with transition to electronic fare payment.

-Operating Expenses Improve efficient operations and cost reductions while maintaining a reserve, continue to test the electric bus fleet on different routes, and work with IT and Maintenance departments to test connected vehicle technology.
+Operating Expenses P Operating Expenses Economic Vitality Improve efficient operations and cost reductions while maintaining a reserve, continue to test the electric bus fleet on different routes, and work with IT and Maintenance departments to test connected vehicle technology.
 Capital Projects Support the agency's expansion and transition of new technology such as au- tonomous vehicles into revenue service in the long term.